-The reciter sections of Figure 4.11, Figure 4.12 and Figure 4.13 show the entire reciter, which is then broken down into the individual digital, RF and system interface boards.
+The reciter sections of Figure 4.10, Figure 4.11 and Figure 4.12 show the entire reciter, which is then broken down into the individual digital, RF and system interface boards.
 In the digital board, the solid line shows the functions provided by the DSP (Digital Signal Processor).

-Also refer to "Circuit Description" on page 17 for more detailed circuit descriptions of the individual sub-systems that make up the base station.
+Also refer to "Circuit Description" on page 15 for more detailed circuit descriptions of the individual sub-systems that make up the BSS.

-The following sections explain the basic operation of the base station by describing the basic signal paths.
+The following sections explain the basic operation of the base station system by describing the basic signal paths.